MIBismuth/personal-webpage/website/markdown/self-hosting.md

 I wanted to be able to modify my config file on my development environment and for those changes to be carried over to the server automatically (or within my current workflow).

-However, this wasn't so simple because the config files on both ends were funcamentally different on: ports used, server name, https configuration.
+However, this wasn't so simple because the config files on both ends were fundamentally different on: ports used, server name, https configuration.

 My solution came down to a template system where I inject the variables I need using a script and [envsubst](https://man.archlinux.org/man/core/gettext/envsubst.1.en#DESCRIPTION).